akanadocs/docs-test/ag/security_config/AddIdentitySystem/claims_based.md

   * **Claim Name** - A string that identifies the claim.
   * Click **Add Claim** to add multiple claim entries.
 9. Click **Next**.
-The *Assertion XPaths* Screen is displayed where you specify one or more XPath Assertions and Claim Descriptions for each claim.
+The *Assertion XPaths* screen is displayed where you specify one or more XPath Assertions and Claim Descriptions for each claim.
 **Note**: *An "Assertion XPaths" Screen will be displayed for each claim name you define.*
 10. (Optional) Enter a **Claim Description**.
 11. Add an **Assertion XPath** which is an XPath string representing an assertion in a claim token.